tanimislam/howdy/docs/source/plex_prereqs.rst

    sudo apt install python3-pyqt5 sshpass pandoc

-Equivalent commands to install PyQt5_ and sshpass_ exist on `Red Hat`_ based systems, such as Fedora_ or CentOS_. *An even easier way to install the latest version of PyQt5_ on you account is with this command*,
+Equivalent commands to install PyQt5_ and sshpass_ exist on `Red Hat`_ based systems, such as Fedora_ or CentOS_. *An even easier way to install the latest version of PyQt5 on your user account is with this command*,

 .. code:: bash